NigarLizaFatalova/Fraud-Risk-Analysis-SQL/README.md

 For example, new customers with higher credit limits experienced more fraud, which means some segments require more proactive monitoring.
 Dormant cards also stood out clearly: many fraud cases happened right after cards were inactive for a long time, showing the importance of early warnings.

 I also discovered that fraudsters usually act quickly.
-Once a stolen card is successfully used, the next attack tends to occur soon after — meaning delayed alerts may allow multiple losses before detection.
+Once a stolen card is successfully used, the next attack tends to occur soon after whihc means delayed alerts may allow multiple losses before detection.

 When I simulated a proactive blocking rule for unusually large foreign transactions, the results demonstrated strong fraud-prevention potential  but they also showed how easily legitimate customers can be inconvenienced.
 This balance between **security** and **customer experience** is one of the biggest challenges in real banking operations.
 A bank must protect customers without damaging trust.